joshrest/academic-kickstart/content/authors/Joshua-Rest/_index.md

 ---
 # Display name
-title: "Joshua S. Rest"
+title: "Joshua Rest"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "admin"
+- "Joshua-Rest"

 # Is this the primary user of the site?
 superuser: true